Webvy.co

 The shared foundation includes:

-- comparison and alternatives content that helps with selection
+• comparison and alternatives content that supports selection

-For ChatGPT, optimize for understanding and recommendation fit.
+For ChatGPT, tune for understanding and recommendation fit.

-That means growth teams should make the brand easy to classify and compare.
+Make the brand easy to classify and compare.
 ChatGPT needs to understand what the brand is, when it is relevant, who it serves, and why it should appear in a specific answer.
-Strong “who we help,” use-case, category, comparison, and alternatives pages matter because they give the system clearer selection logic.
+Strong “who we help,” use-case, category, comparison, and alternatives pages give the system clearer selection logic.

-That means growth teams should make important pages easy to cite.
-A Perplexity-ready page should have clear sections, specific claims, current information, factual language, and short passages that can support a direct answer.
+Make important pages easy to cite.
+A Perplexity-ready page has clear sections, specific claims, current information, factual language, and short passages that support a direct answer.
 Vague brand messaging is weak source material.
 Clear, evidence-backed statements are stronger.

 Do not create a ChatGPT strategy and a Perplexity strategy.
 Create one AI search visibility system, then tune it.